kdoore/CS2335-Gitbook/state_controlled_number_game.md

 ###Switch-Case Statement

-In our code above, within the if, else-if
+In our code above, within the if, else-if blocks of code, we are always checking the value of one variable: `activeState.
+Since we have used enums for our